gethin101/GG-Battle-robot/README.md

 ---

-## Control

-I will control my robot through the use of the PCB remote which will be in a PLA remote case.
-There will be a joystick module that with the use of the RF transmitter, will control the TT motors on the robot and therefore the movement of the wheels.

-I will also add a few buttons on the remote, which will control the servo motors which move the PLA axe weapons and I will also add a few buttons that will carry out pre-programmed movement plans, display different info on the robot's screen and play sound effects through the speakers.

----
 ## Inspiration
 I wanted to make this project to help me learn CAD design through Fusion 360, PCB design in KiCad and get me into the world of electronics and embedded systems.
 I designed my robot with inspiration from Thor in Robot Wars with the axe weapon idea and Apollo with the general shape and aesthetics